lists: list comprehensions

 return [item for item in iterable if item % 2 == 0]

 the test is still passing.
-I remove the second return statement and use the new function in get_odd_numbers
+I remove the second return statement then call the new function in get_odd_numbers

 def get_even_numbers(iterable):